-The TWC will offer a workshop on "Theological Writing Basics" at the beginning of each term at both the NJ and NYC locations and during select Doctor of Ministry intensive weeks.
+The TWC will offer a workshop on "Theological Writing Basics" at the beginning of the fall and spring semesters and during select Doctor of Ministry intensive weeks.
 This workshop is available to all students, but attendance by all incoming students, regardless of program, is expected.
 The workshop will cover:

-- the basics of theological writing, - expectations of the faculty, - why a standard theological writing approach is important, even when it is uncomfortable, and - an introduction to tools available to help academic theological authors.
+- the basics of theological writing, - · expectations of the faculty, - why a standard theological writing approach is important, even when it is uncomfortable, and - an introduction to tools available to help academic theological authors.

-D.Min.
-Project Writing Workshops
+DMin Project Writing Workshops

 Small-group writing workshops for Doctor of Ministry students working on their doctoral projects will be offered for candidates who have reached the project phase.
-They will be organized at the beginning of each fall term for students beginning their project proposals, and will meet regularly with the TWC director, on-line, according to a schedule agreed upon by the group, until the final projects are turned in.
+They will be organized at the beginning of the first term of the student's third year for students beginning their project proposals, and at the beginning of the second term of the third year for students working on their thesis.
+The groups will meet regularly with the TWC director, on-line, according to a schedule agreed upon by the group, until the final project proposal and theses are turned in.